Movatterモバイル変換

 TheIranian diaspora (collectively known asIranianexpats orexpatriates) is the global population ofIranian citizens or people of Iranian descent living outsideIran.[3]

 Iran has experiencedwaves of emigration since 1979.
-The creation of a ministry of immigration has been proposed, after reports indicated critical statistics, largely due to political instability.[8][9][10]
+The government has proposed the creation of a ministry of immigration following reports indicating critical emigration statistics, largely driven by political instability and economic sanctions.[9][10][11]

 Statistics by country